Please read carefully. Failure to comply with the rules below could result in disqualification.

 1.)
 Technique – 30 points total

 2.)
-Overall Entertainment Value – 25 points total
+Overall Entertainment Value – 25-points total

 3.)
 Stage Presence – 20 points total

 4.)
-Execution of Choreography – 15 points total
+Execution of Choreography – 15-points total

 GENERAL AWARDS

-HIGH POINT AWARDS AND CASH PRIZES
+HIGH POINT AWARDS AND GIFT CERTIFICATES

 5 & Under (LIMITLESS STARZ, STARZ OF TOMORROW and RISING STARZ levels)